alpha-dragon-org/dragon-module1-tokeninfo/README.md

 ## Contribution Overview

 This module currently gathers data by web-scraping TrenchyBot and a few other sources.
-The task is to build a pipeline that connects this module with a Solana RPC (eg. [Helius](https://www.helius.dev)) and replace all scrapes if possible.
+The task is to build a pipeline that connects this module to a Solana RPC (eg. [Helius](https://www.helius.dev)) and replace all scrapes if possible.
 If any data can not be retrieved from RPC, the developer can use whatever means necessary given the goals stated in the [Module Details](#module-details) below.

-If the data retrieved is as close to real-time as possible, Dragon will become an unbeatable companion in the trenches.
+If the data retrieved is as close to real-time as possible, Dragon becomes an unbeatable companion in the trenches.

 ---